Hildaware/ConsoleBags/README.md

 - View your bags and bank in a simple and organized list
 - Sort your items by various criteria, such as name, rarity, item level, required level, and sell price
 - Perform actions such as equip, use, sell, or delete items with a controller
-- See additional information from other addons, such as Pawn and CanIMogIt icons
+- See additional information from other addons with Pawn, CanIMogIt, and Scrap icons
 - Customize the appearance of your items with Masque support

 ConsoleBags is the perfect addon for controller users who want to have more control over their inventory and bank.
 Download it today and enjoy a new way of playing World of Warcraft!